awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 You do not have to perform manual steps or have the device that is running the Core software physically present\.
 In the event of a failed update, the OTA update agent performs a rollback\.

 To support OTA updates of AWS IoT Greengrass software, your Greengrass core device must:
 + Have available local storage three times the amount of the core's runtime usage requirement\.
-For more information, see [AWS IoT Greengrass Core Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#gg_core_limits) in the *Amazon Web Services General Reference*\.
+For more information, see [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/greengrass.html#limits_greengrass) for the AWS IoT Greengrass core in the *Amazon Web Services General Reference*\.
 + Not have trusted boot enabled in the partition that contains the Greengrass Core platform software\. \(The AWS IoT Greengrass core can be installed and run on a partition with trusted boot enabled, but cannot perform an OTA update\.\)
 + Have read/write permissions on the partition that contains the Greengrass Core platform software\.
 + Not be configured to use a network proxy\.
 In AWS IoT Greengrass Core v1\.9\.3 or later, the OTA update agent supports updates over port 443 when MQTT traffic is configured to use port 443 instead of the default port 8883\.
 However, the OTA update agent does not support updates through a network proxy\.
 For more information, see [Connect on Port 443 or Through a Network Proxy](gg-core.md#alpn-network-proxy)\.